alexcoder04/frei/README.md

 | `-key`     | display color key                           |
 | `-numbers` | print numbers in addition to the chart      |
 | `-version` | display version and exit                    |

+## Contributing

+I appreciate any kind of improvement/feature ideas or bug reports.
+Don't hesitate to open an [issue](https://github.com/alexcoder04/frei/issues).